 Today’s reason: I love Valencia because it has a giant, snaking park that used to be a river!

 Words cannot express to you how important green space is for my happiness, and thus in my overall rating of any city.
-Perhaps this preference is embedded into my bones, having grown up in Boston, so famous for its “Emerald Necklace” chain of parks.
+Perhaps this preference is embedded into my bones, having grown up in Boston, so famous for its “Emerald Necklace” chain of parks, and also being a fan of Drake Park in Bend, Oregon.
 But one thing is for sure: green space keeps me sane.

 Now here’s a question for you: What do you think is a more useful green space shape for a city: a big rectangle like Central Park, or a scrumptiously long, thin river of green?
 For all that it may get me beaten up by New York fanatics, I vote for the river-shaped park as superior!